Smyrna: Ottoman period

-During the late 19th and early 20th century, the city was an important financial and cultural center of the Greek world.
-Out of the 391 factories, 322 belonged to local Greeks, while 3 out of the 9 banks were backed by Greek capital.
-Education was also dominated by the local Greek communities with 67 male and 4 female schools in total.
+During the late 19th and early 20th centuries, Smyrna was an important financial and cultural center of the Greek world.
+Of its 391 factories, 322 belonged to local Greeks, while 3 of its 9 banks were backed by Greek capital.
+Education was also dominated by the local Greek communities, with 67 male and 4 female schools.
 The Ottomans continued to control the area, with the exception of the 1919–1922 period, when the city was assigned to Greece by the Treaty of Sèvres.

-The most important Greek educational institution of the region was the Evangelical School that operated from 1733 to 1922.
+The region's most important Greek educational institution was the Evangelical School, which operated from 1733 to 1922.

-Post World War I
+Post-World War I

 After the end of the First World War, Greece occupied Smyrna from 15 May 1919 and put in place a military administration.
 The Greek premier Venizelos had plans to annex Smyrna and he seemed to be realizing his objective in the Treaty of Sèvres, signed 10 August 1920.
 (However, this treaty was not ratified by the parties; the Treaty of Peace of Lausanne replaced it.)

 The occupation of Smyrna came to an end when the Turkish army of Kemal Atatürk entered the city on September 9, 1922, at the end of the Greco-Turkish War (1919–1922).
 In the immediate aftermath, a fire broke out in the Greek and Armenian quarters of the city on September 13, 1922, known as the Great Fire of Smyrna.
 The death toll is estimated to range from 10,000 to 100,000.